SlimFaas Jobs

 1. Why Use Jobs?

-• Short-lived or periodic tasks: Perform a specialized computation once and then shut down.
+• Short‑lived or periodic tasks — perform a specialised computation once or on a fixed cadence and then shut down.

-• Separate scaling: Jobs can have different concurrency than standard functions.
+• Separate scaling — jobs can have different concurrency settings from standard functions.

-• Dependency handling: Automatically wait for certain deployments to be ready before launching.
+• Dependency handling — automatically wait for required deployments before launching.

-• Cost optimization: Jobs run on demand and scale to zero when finished.
+• Cost optimisation — jobs and its dependencies run on‑demand and scale to zero when finished.

 2. Defining Jobs via Configuration